Data Constraining

 Data constraint is a refined mechanism for controlling the quality and consistency of synthetic data, allowing users to define acceptable data ranges through multi-layered rules.
 PETsARD

-provides three primary constraint types: NaN group constraints, field constraints, and field combination constraints.
+provides four primary constraint types: NaN group constraints, field constraints, field combination constraints, and field proportion constraints.
 These constraints collectively ensure that generated synthetic data is not only statistically faithful to the original data but also complies with specific domain logic and business regulations.

 Notes: